AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md

 # Create a normal snapshot

-A snapshot is a backup file of the data on a disk for a specific point in time.
-A snapshot is used for data backup, data recovery after accidental instance releases, data recovery after network attacks, and the creation of custom images.
-You can create snapshots of disks to improve fault tolerance for operations before you roll back a disk, modify key system files, or change the operating system of an instance.
-This topic describes how to create a normal snapshot in the ECS console or by calling an API operation in Alibaba Cloud CLI.
+The Alibaba Cloud snapshot service is an agentless backup service that allows you to create crash-consistent snapshots for system disks or data disks.
+You can use snapshots to back up data, restore instances that were released by mistake, and create custom images.
+Before you roll back disks, modify key system files, or replace operating systems, you can create snapshots to improve fault tolerance.
+This topic describes how to create a snapshot by using the ECS console or by calling an API operation.

 -   The ECS instance must be in the **Running** or **Stopped** state.
 -   The disk must be in the **In Use** or **Expired** state.